moe-serifu-circle/moe-serifu-agent/docs/architecture/states.md

 entering debug state, the MSA will save its current state and resume it once the debug state is exited.

-### Age-Restricted State
+### Directed-Activity State

-This state is age-restricted activity mode.
+This state is activity mode for entertainment.
 The MSA will undergo a variety of interactions and self-directed actions designed to appeal to the user without growing too repetitive.

-Age-verification can be enabled such that this state cannot be transitioned into without prior authorization.
+Verification can be enabled such that this state cannot be transitioned into without prior authorization.

-This state must be enabled manually while the MSA is in attentive state; the only way a transition to Age-Restricted state can be initiated is by explicit command from the user or explicit scheduling by the user.
+This state must be enabled manually while the MSA is in attentive state; the only way a transition to Directed-Activity state can be initiated is by explicit command from the user or explicit scheduling by the user.

 ### Conversing State